-A Master of Business Administration (MBA) degree can drastically increase your earning and career potential.
 A quick scan through open business positions reveals that an MBA is frequently listed as an essential requirement for higher-level positions, and these leadership roles typically carry with them desirably high salaries that can make the challenging journey to reach them entirely worth it in the end.

-With the U.S. Bureau of Labor Statistics predicting the addition of around 715,100 new businesses and finance jobs through 2031,1 it is well worth understanding the difference an MBA can make to your career prospects in this booming market.
+With the U.S. Bureau of Labor Statistics predicting the addition of around 911,400 new business and finance jobs each year through 2032,2 it is well worth understanding the difference an MBA can make to your career prospects in this booming market.
+MBA grads also enjoy a diverse range of opportunities across sectors, including management, business development, operations, finance, marketing, project management and consulting.

 Average MBA Salaries by Location